voucherifyio/sdk-php-openapi-based/docs/Api/LoyaltiesApi.md

 Add or Remove Loyalty Card Balance

 This method adds or removes balance to an existing loyalty card.
-The removal of points will consume the points that expire the soonest.
+The removal of points will consume the points that expire the soonest.   >🚧 Async Action    This is an async action.
+If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.

 ### Example